automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Scansoriopteryx.md

 # Scansoriopteryx
-## Description: This early proto-bird probably lived in trees.
+## This early proto-bird probably lived in trees.